Impossible Man: Publication history

 The Impossible Man first appeared in Fantastic Four #11 (February 1963), and was created by Stan Lee and Jack Kirby.
 According to Lee in a 1970 interview, this "was the worst-selling Fantastic Four we've ever had".
 In Lee's opinion, the green alien on the cover was "too unusual and too frivolous."

 After a long absence, Impossible Man returned in Fantastic Four #175 (October 1976) and visited the Marvel Comics office.
 At the end of the story, he was adopted by the Fantastic Four.
 This time, the character became popular.
 He remained a regular part of the comic until #195 (June 1978), when Sue told him that she was tired of him, and he turned into a bee and flew away.

 Originally, there were no limits to Impossible Man's transforming abilities - he convincingly imitated Sue Richards in Fantastic Four #175 (October 1976) and Jimmy Carter in Marvel Two-in-One #27 (May 1977).
-The New Mutants Annual #3 (September 1987) introduced the limitation that all of his transformations share his default color scheme of green and purple.
+The New Mutants Annual #3 (September 1987) introduced the limitation that all of his transformations share his green and purple color scheme.

 Fictional character biography

 1960s

-When the Impossible Man first appeared, he was different from previous guest stars in that he was not a villain.
-The team first meet him at the Flamingo restaurant when they are summoned there to investigate a disturbance.
+The Fantastic Four first encounter Impossible Man at the Flamingo restaurant when they are summoned there to investigate a disturbance.
 Written by Lee to be a prankster and hedonist, the Impossible Man claimed to belong to the alien race of Poppupians from planet Poppup in the "Tenth Galaxy", who all share a collective consciousness and the ability to shapeshift, as their planet is so dangerous they have the ability to evolve very quickly.
-Seeking amusement, the character visits Earth for a vacation by turning himself into a spaceship, talking of a Poppup Tourist Bureau.
+Seeking amusement, Impossible Man visits Earth for a vacation by turning himself into a spaceship, talking of a Poppup Tourist Bureau.
 After finding the superhero team the Fantastic Four and realizing nobody else on Earth has his power (therefore concluding he is the most powerful being on Earth), he constantly harasses them until they decide to ignore him and tell other people to do the same, forcing the Impossible Man to leave as he finds Earth so boring, and saying Earth will never get their tourist business.
 He gets his name after the Thing claims he is "impossible".